-Allopathic (Medical School—MD) and Osteopathic (DO) Medicine Course Requirements
+Allopathic (Medical School, MD) and Osteopathic (DO) Medicine Course Requirements and Competencies

 Always check for specific course requirements for each school you are going to apply to—this is only a guide!